 Once you’re happy with the look of your site, you can begin creating multimedia post types that feature text, photos, GIFs, links, chat dialogue, audio files, or video.
 Other users can easily like, reply, and reblog your posts on their Tumblr as well as their other social accounts, right from their dashboard.

-Since visual content is 40 times more likely to be shared on social networks, your multimedia posts have the potential to go viral not only on Tumblr but on Facebook, Twitter, Reddit, and Pinterest as well.
+Since visual content is more likely to be shared on social networks, your multimedia posts have the potential to go viral not only on Tumblr but on Facebook, Twitter, Reddit, and Pinterest as well.

 As a free user on this platform, you forgo a lot of control over the appearance and functionality of your site.
 In fact, since you don’t technically own your site, it can be suspended at any time if you’re found in violation of Tumblr’s community guidelines.